asavinov/intelligent-trading-bot/README.txt

   Check response "status" field.
 If "CANCELED" then continue.
 If not then send check status request in some time until it status is cancelled.
   Create new sell request as usual with new parameters.

-Problem 2:
+#### Problem 2: Convert limit order to market order

+This can be done by simply updating limit price lower than the market.
+But we need to be able to retrieve market price.

-Sync response for some requests like kill order.
+#### Problem 3: Sync response for some requests like kill order

 We do not want to wait one cycle or even worse regularly check the status. newOrderRespType parameter: ACK, RESULT, or FULL
 - MARKET and LIMIT order types default to FULL,
 - all other orders default to ACK

-Problem 3 (low priority, future):
+#### Problem 4 (low priority, future): Async processing triggered by incoming web-socket stream

 We work synchronous to our local time every 1 minute.
 It is theoretically possible that when we request data (klines etc.) right after 1 local minute, the server is not yet ready.
 An alternative solution is to subscribe to the service and listen to its update.